jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 }
 ```

+Think about this a bit like a generic function (the syntax is similar for a good reason).
+We're saying here there exists some lifetime which we're going to call `'a`, and the variables `x` and `y` both life at least as long as this hypothetical `'a`'.
+They don't have to both be the same lifetime, they just both have to be valid at the start and end of `'a`.
+Then in the case of this function we're making the claim that the value we return is going to be valid for this same lifetime.
+At compile time, the compiler will see how long the passed in `x` lives, how long the passed in `y` lives, and then it will verify that the result of this function isn't used anywhere outside of that lifetime.

-What we've done here is to tell the compiler that this function takes an `x` and a `y`, both of which will live for some lifetime which we've called `'a`.
-This doesn't mean the two parameters passed in need to have the exact same lifetime, it only means that `'a` is the lifetime of the shorter of the two.
-We say we're going to return a reference that has the same lifetime.
-In other words we're telling the compiler that the return value of `longest()` will live at least as long as the shorter lifetime of `x` and `y`.
+Putting this a bit more succinctly, we're telling the compiler that the return value of `longest()` will live at least as long as the shorter lifetime of `x` and `y`.
 When the rust compiler analyzes a call to `longest()` it can now mark it as an error if the two parameters passed in don't adhere to this constraint.
 It's important to note that these annotations don't actually change the lifetime of the references passed in, it only gives the borrow checker enough information to work out whether a call is valid.

 Returning to this example: